 If we are a PFIC for any taxable year that a United States Holder holds Ordinary Shares, any gain recognized by the United States Holder on a sale or other disposition of Ordinary Shares would be allocated pro-rata over the United States Holder's holding period for the Ordinary Shares.
 The amounts allocated to the taxable year of the sale or other disposition and to any year before we became a PFIC would be taxed as ordinary income.
 The amount allocated to each other taxable year would be subject to tax at the highest rate in effect for individuals or the highest rate in effect for corporations, as appropriate, for that taxable year, and an interest charge would be imposed.
-Further, to the extent that any distribution received by a United States Holder on Ordinary Shares exceeds 125% of the average of the annual distributions on the Ordinary Shares received during the preceding three years or the United States Holder's holding period, whichever is shorter, that distribution would be subject to taxation in the same manner as gain on the sale or other disposition of Ordinary Shares if we were a PFIC, described above.
-Certain elections may be available that would result in alternative treatments, such as mark-to-market treatment, of the Ordinary Shares.
-Each United States Holder for any taxable year, the United States Holder will be deemed to own equity in any of the entities in which we own equity that also are PFICs.
+Further, to the extent that any distribution received by a United States Holder on Ordinary Shares exceeds 125% of the average of the annual distributions on the Ordinary Shares received during the preceding three years or the United States Holder's holding period, whichever is shorter, that distribution would be subject to taxation in the same manner as gain on the sale or other disposition of Ordinary Shares.
+Each United States Holder sholder consult its tax adviser as to whether a mark-to-market election would be available or advisable with respect to the Ordinary Shares.
+If we are treated as a PFIC will be available or a United States Holder for any taxable year, the United States Holder will be deemed to own equity in any of the entities in which we own equity that also are PFICs.
 However, an election for mark-to-market treatment would likely not be available with respect to any such entities.
-We do not expect to mark a qualified election.
-If we are considered a PFIC, a United States Holder should consult their tax advisers about the potential application of the PFIC rules to an investment in the Ordinary Shares.
+We do not expect to prepare or provide the information reporting requirements.
+United States Holders should consult their tax advisers about the potential application of the PFIC rules to an investment in the Ordinary Shares.